Joseph Lortz: Life

-After the war he taught at the University of Mainz from 1950 until his death in 1975.
+After the war he underwent a process of de-nazification, and was allowed to return to teaching.
+But he lost his position at the University of Munster after the post was returned to Georg Schreiber whom Lortz had replaced by the order of the Nazi authorities.
+Lortz taught at the University of Mainz from 1950 until his death in 1975.
 He was also director of the Institute of European History in Mainz in the department of Western religious history.
 His successor at that department, Peter Manns, was the editor of a centennial volume of Lortz's writings, published in 1987, and in his preface he touches on Lortz's history with the Nazis.
 Manns says that Lortz attempted to find a "legitimate" way for Catholics to connect to Nazism, an attempt he calls an error with grave consequences for which Lortz should be held culpable (and Manns includes no writings from that period in the volume).
 However, he argues that Lortz was not a Nazi himself, and that such is proven by his friendship with avowed opponents of the Nazis, including Clemens August Graf von Galen and Max Josef Metzger.

 He was a member of the Catholic fraternity K.D.St.V.
 Teutonia of the CV in Freiburg/Üechtland.

 Many of Lortz's works engaged the issue of the relation between the Roman Catholic Church and the Reformation.
 His best known work remains The Reformation in Germany.

 Among Lortz's better known students are Manns, Erwin Iserloh, Karl Pellens, Armin Lindauer, and Alex Schröer.